IGME-202-2221/project-1-docchub/README.md

 ## Game Design

--   Camera Orientation: _How are the art assets viewed from? (ie. topdown or side)_
+-   Camera Orientation: Long vertical camera, enemies appear from the top
--   Camera Movement: _How does the camera move in your game? (if at all)_
+-   Camera Movement: May implement a looping scrolling background
--   Player Health: _How are you handling player health? (healthbar, lives, ?)_
+-   Player Health: The player's health will be represented by a health bar
--   End Condition: _How does a game/round/level end?_
+-   End Condition: If the player survives a given level or enough waves of enemies, they may not necessarily have to defeat all enemies.
--   Scoring: _How does the player earn points in your game?_
+-   Scoring: Scoring will be done with bonuses for each enemy the player defeats.

 ### Game Description